 Elevation: 10,996 ft

 Climbing and access information for this peak is on Pages 325-326 of the book.
 When I wrote the book pointed I had climbed both the east and west summits but was unsure which was higher.
 It is now generally accepted that the west summit is the highest.
 The access directions in the book are no longer valid due to a road closure.
 Use the access information set out below.
 Livingston Douglas, Alex Feldman and Steve Grantham have provided the updated information found below.
 Updated June 2021

 Italian Peak is located on the Continental Divide, north of Huhs Horn and Scott Peak.
-This peak along with its sibling Italian Peak East, is an outstanding mountain that would be on my Favorite Climb list if it were not for the horrendous talus leading to its summit.
+This peak along with its sibling Italian Peak East, is an outstanding mountain that would be on my Favorite Climb list if it were not for the horrendous talus I climbed to reach its summit.
 The peak is one of the more challenging talus climbs.
 It is every bit the equal of Bad Rock Peak in the Lost River Range when it comes to climbing a “talus hell.”
 USGS Scott Peak

 Access by Livingston Douglas